 Adam Wakeman - A chip off the old block, Adam helped the band out at Chiswick, depping for John Hawken who was unavailable, and again in 2000 for Blue.
 He has played with a bewildering range of bands including Yes, Lisa Stansfield, Atomic Kitten, Annie Lennox, Travis, Black Sabbath and Ozzy Osbourne (from 2003 to the present).
 Four solo albums under his belt, he also works with his own band Headspace, which has so far produced an EP.
 In 2009 he performed with his father at the Six Wives extravaganza at Hampton Court, and in 2013 and 2014 he returned to the keyboard seat in Strawbs for UK touring.

 Oliver Wakeman - Despite having to share him with Yes, Oliver was a natural choice to join the band after John Hawken retired in 2008, the third member of the Wakeman clan to be a Strawb.
 Playing and gigging from an early age, Oliver has recorded a number of albums with various collaborators (Rick, Tony Fernandez, Steve Howe and many more) and now performs and records with his own Oliver Wakeman Band.
 He has also joined up with guitarist Gordon Giltrap and recorded an album together, touring in 2013 and 2014.

 John Young - Keyboard player John Young was recruited for 2010's electric band tours of Canada and the UK, where the band played the whole of Hero And Heroine for the first time.
-As wll as running his own John Young Band, he writes with Jon Anderson, is MD for Bonnie Tyler, has played in Quango alongside John Wetton and Carl Palmer and in Greenslade amongst other credits.
+As wll as running his own John Young Band, and playing with Lifesigns, he writes with Jon Anderson, is MD for Bonnie Tyler, has played in Quango alongside John Wetton and Carl Palmer and in Greenslade amongst other credits.